 Single-cell Genomic Studies

-This technology differs from any other single-cell genomic analysis system, because it keeps the cells alive for repeated biopsy and sampling over time, while others cannot.
+This technology differs from any other single-cell genomic analysis system, since it is the only one of its kind keeping cells alive for repeated biopsy and sampling over time.

-The Pourmand lab has used the nanopipette in the past to study the genomics of single tumor cells and has completed studies investigating the genomic basis for breast cancer cell resistance to drugs such as Taxol.
-They recently turned their attention to studying the genomics of single neurons in cultures derived from rodent and human induced pluripotent cells.
+The Pourmand lab has used the nanopipette before to study the genomics of single tumor cells and the genomic basis for breast cancer cell resistance to drugs.
+They recently turned their attention to study the genomics of single neurons in cultures from rodent and human induced pluripotent cells.

 UCSC Genome Browser

 This interactive web-based “microscope” allows researchers to view all 23 chromosomes of the human genome at any scale, from a full chromosome down to an individual nucleotide.
 More than 130,000 biomedical researchers throughout the world use the browser each month.

 The UC Santa Cruz Genomics Institute collaborates with social scientists and ethicists to address bioethical and privacy issues for patients, families, physicians, counselors, business, and government.